This entire sub-domain is a private

 something to do with the fact that Asimov usually glosses over

-technological details while concentrating more on the humanity side of
+technological details while concentrating more on the human side of

 things.
-Remember that these stories were written during the age of
+Remembering that these stories were written during the age of

-vacuum tubes thus predating the age of transistors and chips; Asimov
+vacuum tubes thus predating the age of transistors and integrated

 never mentions tubes or transistors but he does mention something called

-the Positronic Brain with is just a literary device for "unknown
+the Positronic Brain which is just a literary device for "unknown

 technology".
 One dated phrase he uses is "robot psychologist" which